-Heavy downpours likely this evening and tonight in Washington region
+Heavy downpours likely Tuesday evening and night in Washington region

 The National Weather Service’s Weather Prediction Center is calling for a “moderate to heavy precipitation event” and has placed much of the region in a slight risk zone for excessive rainfall.

-Model generally forecast about 0.5 to 1.5 inches of rain, although some higher amounts are possible where the heaviest downpours focus.
+Models are forecasting about 0.5 to 1.5 inches of rain, although some higher amounts are possible where the heaviest downpours focus.
 Some models suggest the heaviest rain in the mountains and east of Interstate 95 while the more intense and persistent downpours skip over the immediate area.

 Here are predicted amounts for Washington from different models: American (GFS): 0.9 inches; Canadian: 0.6 inches; High-resolution Canadian: 0.5 inches; European: 0.6 inches; HRRR: 1.0 inches; High-resolution NAM: 0.4 inches; NAM: 0.3 inches; and UK Met: 0.8 inches.